stevenharradine/ansible-aws-deployment/README.md

 create launch configuration (project-role-20160111215758) . done
-update autoscaling group (project-role) to use new launch configuration (project-role-20160111215758) . done scale up . . done scale down . . . . . . . . . . done
+update autoscaling group (project-role) to use new launch configuration (project-role-20160111215758) . done scale up . . done
+Waiting for addition to ELB . . .
+Done
+Waiting for instance to become InService . . . . . . .
+Done
+scale down . . . . . . . . . . done
 ```